TM-ACode/Broken-Crystals/README.md

 * **Headers Security Check** - The application is configured with misconfigured security headers.
 The list of headers is available in the headers.configurator.interceptor.ts file.
 A user can pass the _no-sec-headers_ query param to any API to prevent the server from sending the headers.

 * **HTML Injection** - Both forms testimonial and mailing list subscription forms allow HTML injection.

+* **SQL Injection**
+  - **GraphQL** - The application exposes GraphQL endpoints that are vulnerable to SQL Injection.
+    - `viewProduct` mutation
+    - `testimonialsCount` query
+  - **gRPC** - The application exposes gRPC endpoints over HTTP/2 that mimic the GraphQL functionality and are also vulnerable to SQL Injection.
+    - `ViewProduct` RPC
+    - `TestimonialsCount` RPC

 * **CSS Injection** - The login page is vulnerable to CSS Injections through a url parameter: https://brokencrystals.com/userlogin?logobgcolor=transparent.